-This superb Site of Special Scientific Interest (SSSI), now known as the Hector Wilks Reserve, is an area of ancient chalk grassland on the east side of a dry valley with a wealth of wild flowers.
-Some are unusual such as slender bedstraw, adder’s-tongue fern, columbine, musk orchid and the scarce late spider orchid - a Kent speciality.
-As a consequence of this diverse range of flora, there are butterflies aplenty such as brown argus, common blue, marbled white and ringlet.
+This superb Site of Special Scientific Interest (SSSI) is an area of ancient chalk grassland on the east side of a dry valley, south east of Stelling Minnis.
+Discover a wealth of wild flowers, some unusual such as the slender bedstraw, adder’s-tongue fern, columbine, musk orchid and the scarce late spider orchid - a Kent speciality.
+Because of this diverse range of flora, there are butterflies aplenty such as brown argus, common blue, marbled white and ringlet.

 In 2007 the site was re-named "Park Gate Down -The Hector Wilks Reserve" in honour of Kent Wildlife Trust’s founder member and former chairman who was responsible for creating a stronghold in Kent for the very rare monkey orchid which is also found here.

 The surrounding woodland and scrub attract many feeding and breeding birds, including the nightingale, green and great spotted woodpeckers, yellowhammer, linnet, whitethroat, garden warbler and the occasional hawfinch, sparrowhawk and hobby.